learn-co-curriculum/sinatra-activerecord-setup/README.md

 ### Making a Rakefile

 As we mentioned, `rake` gives us the ability to quickly make files and setup automated tasks.
 We define these in a file called `Rakefile`.
-First, create a `Rakefile` in the root of our project directory.
+First, create a `Rakefile` in the root of our project directory (if you're using Nitrous, you'll need to refresh the file navigation tree to see the file).
 In your `Rakefile`, we'll require our `config/environment.rb` file to load up our environment, as well as `"sinatra/activerecord/rake"` to get Rake tasks from the `sinatra-activerecord` gem.

 ```ruby
 require'./config/environment'